Linux Regular Expression (RegEx) syntax integration

 7 Comments

-Joshua Wright posted over 2 years ago
+Joshua Wright posted about 3 years ago

 Adding my voice of support for regular expression matching, both for file names and file content.